Use NGINX Ingress

 None.

-How to enable tracing for the NGINX Ingress controller component
+Enable tracing for the NGINX Ingress controller

 Enable tracing for an NGINX Ingress controller component